-Thanks to these advantages, it has become the best material for years used in terrariums (as a cork tube, hideout cork cave, cork branches, etc.), paludariums, vivariums, plant compositions (Tillands, Orchids) or in sophisticated gardens.
+Thanks to these advantages, it has been the best material for terrariums (as a cork pipe, cork cave, cork branches, etc.), paludariums, vivariums, plant compositions (tillands, orchids) or in sophisticated gardens for years.
 Its specific and unique structure makes it look very exotic.

-Terrariums, zoology or
+Terrariums, zoology or floristry

 In terrariums, cork oak bark is used as a natural, safe, and durable tree for climbing reptiles, amphibians, arachnids, and insects.
 There can also be elements of the decor – light and permanent hiding places (also for large and heavy hoses), cork pipes, cork tunnels, cork caves.

 They can also be used as elements for planting and hooking plants such as Tillandsia, Orchidea, Crypthantus, Bromelia.
 In zoology, however, cork oak is used as twigs and hollows for parrots and other birds.
 In addition, it can be an element for rodents to climb and play with, for example degu, squirrels, etc. It is their natural hiding place.

 In floristry, cork oak bark is used as a planting and decorative element, for example Tillandsia, Orchidea, Crypthantus, Bromelia.
 They can also be elements for the design of flower arrangements, e.g. B. Pots and Pans.

 Cork oak bark — various applications.
 The cut tree ripens for about 7 years before it rots and shrinks in the middle.
 After this time, the wood is pulled out from the inside and knocked out with simple tools.